awezmehtab/awezmehtab/README.md

 - ⚡ Fun fact: ...
 -->

 I have a decent amount of interest in coding.
 Currently I can use C++, Python, JavaScript, NodeJS, ExpressJS, Bash, LaTeX, HTML-CSS(only if you want to count).
-I am interested in mathematics, computer science, physics.
-I enjoy competitive programming, quantum computation.
+I am interested in mathematics, computer science and physics.
+I also enjoy competitive programming, quantum computation.
 Apart from academics, I like doing standup comedy 🎤

 [![GitHub Streak](https://streak-stats.demolab.com/?user=awezmehtab&theme=dark)](https://git.io/streak-stats)